joeegan17/NLP-for-Reviews-Transformers-BERT/README.txt

 The other models were Logistic Regression, Kernel SVMs, and a multi-layered perceptron neural network from scikitlearn

 Note that there are no labels for the test data.
 The test predictions were evaluated via submissions to the class Gradescope site.
-The transformer models were best in class by far.
+I used BERT to win the class competition for accuracy and AUROC.